Blog / Account takeover , Fraud analytics , Payment fraud

 What does fraud look like on digital wallets?

-That said, digital wallets aren’t new at all.
-PayPal has been around for over two decades.
-Since then, Google Pay, Apple Pay and Samsung Pay have become household names.
+Of course, digital wallets aren’t new at all.
+But they take several forms, which have evolved through the years.
+PayPal has been around for 25 years.
+Since then, Google Wallet and Apple Pay have become household names.

 Enabling digital wallet payments is an easy choice for merchants looking to make online shopping easier and more rewarding.
 But let’s not forget - new payment options mean new avenues for fraudsters.